BrianHare/ccsc-regional-treasurer-instructions/README.md

 reimbursement completing the second tab and the conference chair completing the third tab.
-4. The CCSC Treasurer will need your approval of each amount before they can disperse the funds.
+4. The CCSC Treasurer will need your approval of each amount before they can disburse the funds.
 Let all persons who may need to be reimbursed know about the appropriate forms and the need for your approval.
 They can e-mail the CCSC Treasurer a pdf of the appropriate form and should copy you.
 Your approval needs to state